IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/state-persistence.md

 # {Platform} {ComponentTitle} State Persistence

-Тhe `GridState` directive allows developers to easily save and restore the grid state.
-When the `GridState` directive is applied on the grid, it exposes the `GetState` and `SetState` methods that developers can use to achieve state persistence in any scenario.
+The `GridState` directive allows developers to easily save and restore the grid state.
+When the `GridState` directive is applied on the {Platform} `{ComponentName}`, it exposes the `GetState` and `SetState` methods that developers can use to achieve state persistence in any scenario.

 ## Supported Features